sumanj/frankencert/README.md

 - To test your SSL/TLS client with the generated frankencerts, you should use the `utils/test_ssl_server.py` script to set up an SSL server that can present the generated frankencerts as part of the SSL handshake.
-Example usage: `python test_ssl_server.py ../output/frankencert-0.pem 443`
+Example usage: `python3 test_ssl_server.py ../output/frankencert-0.pem 443`

 - If you want to perform differential testing (i.e., compare your SSL/TLS client's behavior with other libraries' behaviors for a given frankencert), you can do